Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Development, Challenges, and Future Research Directions

 \subsubsection{Considering Realistic Threat Models.}

 One pertinent challenge arising from the discussion on poisoning attacks in Sect.~\ref{sec:attack_challenge_unrealistic} demands considering more realistic threat models and attack scenarios, as also recently pointed out in~\cite{shej22-sp}.
-While assessing machine learning models in real-world settings is not straightforward~\cite{sommer2010outside}, the need to develop realistic threat models, possibly for individual applications, is still an open question in machine learning security, and has so far only received recognition for test-time attacks~\cite{gilmer2018motivating}.
-We would thus invite the research community to evaluate poisoning attacks under more realistic assumptions, which also take into account the specific application domain.
+While assessing machine learning models in real-world settings is not straightforward~\cite{sommer2010outside}, the need to develop realistic threat models is still an open question in machine learning security and has so far only received recognition for test-time attacks~\cite{gilmer2018motivating}.
+Here we define some guidelines that can serve as a basis for future work that wants to assess the real safety impact of poisoning versus real applications.
+First, limit the attacker's knowledge of the target system and their capacity to tamper during training.
+For example, an attack that assumes only a small percentage of control over the training set can be broadly applied.
+Second, develop more stealthy poisoning strategies to avoid detection against defenses.
+Some attack strategies, \eg, patch trigger or feature collision, are computationally efficient, but several defensive countermeasures exist to detect them (see Table~\ref{table:matching_attack_defenses}).
+Finally, evaluating poisoning attacks against real-world applications and making them adaptive to the presence of a defender.
+Therefore, we invite the research community to evaluate poisoning attacks with more realistic or less favorable assumptions for the attacker, which also take into account the specific application domain.